mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-11"></a>
 [Back to top](#top)
 ## CA-11 -- Rep. Mark DeSaulnier (D)
+### Committees
+Mark DeSaulnier is the #4 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016